Arom1a/notebooks/Biology/Cell Structure and Function.md

 The cytoskeleton is the structure.
 Cytoskeleton includes thread-like microfilaments (which are made of protein), and thin hollow tubes microtubules.

+#### 2.1.9 Peroxisome
+Toxic substances can be broken down by peroxisomes.
+Peroxisomes play the role of detoxing.

 ### 2.2 Organelles of animal cells
 #### 2.2.1 Lysosome
 Lysosomes are the garbage collectors.